clock - Kernel object used to track the progress of time.

 - Compose the clock transformation with other clocks' transformations to reason about the relationship between two clocks.

-- Know the clock maintainer's best estimate of absolute error.
+- Know the clock maintainer's best estimate of error bound.

 - Reason about the range of possible future values of the clock relative to the reference clock based on the last correction time, the current transformation, and the maximum permissible correction factor for the clock (see the maximum permissive range of frequency adjustment described in the |Implied properties| section above.